Employee Benefits & Compensation Ideas for Your Workforce

 It is a compensation program to award eligible employees a share of the company’s profits.
 The company contributes a portion of its pre-tax profits to a pool that gets distributed among eligible employees.
 This motivates employees to work towards increasing the profitability of the company.
 It also enhances commitment to organizational goals.

-Some more unconventional employee benefits are :
+Some more unconventional employee benefits include :

 - Pet-friendly office